Ziggyyyyyyyy/offline-upi-mesh-network-simulator/README.md

 - Real-time Monitoring and Analytics

 ---

-# 👨‍💻 Author

-Developed by **Aditi Srivastava** as a personal project to explore **distributed systems, secure payment processing, backend engineering, and mesh networking using Spring Boot**.

 If you have suggestions or feedback, feel free to open an issue or submit a pull request.